October 17, 2019

 This blog post has attempted to compare Windows Server 2016 Essentials vs Standard.
 As you can see, the main difference between the two editions is the variety of the respective functionalities.
 Windows Server 2016 Essentials works best for small organizations with minimal IT requirements, whereas Windows Server 2016 Standard is more appropriate for companies with non-virtualized environments which require advanced capabilities of the Windows Server functionality.

-Request a live demo by one of our engineers or download a full-featured free trial to test NAKIVO Backup & Replication in your production environment today and see for yourself the multiple benefits that it provides, including its advanced Windows Server Backup functionality.
+Request a live demo by one of our engineers to test NAKIVO Backup & Replication in your production environment today and see for yourself the multiple benefits that it provides, including its advanced Windows Server Backup functionality.